unicode-org/message-format-wg/spec/README.md

 according to an earlier version of this specification.

-From version 2.0, MessageFormat will only reserve, define, or require function names, function option names, or expression attribute names consisting of characters in the ranges a-z, A-Z, and 0-9.
+From version 2.0, MessageFormat will only reserve, define, or require function names or function option names consisting of characters in the ranges a-z, A-Z, and 0-9.
-All other names in these categories are reserved for the use of implementations or users. function option names, and expression attribute names with new meanings.
+All other names in these categories are reserved for the use of implementations or users.
-Such names defined in this specification MUST consist only of characters in the ranges a-z, A-Z, and 0-9.

 > [!NOTE]
 > Users defining custom names SHOULD include at least one character outside these ranges